ainazHjm/VenetoItaly/README.md

-# INSPIRE-Based Dataset for Predicting Landslides
+# Introducing a Dataset for Predicting Landslides

 This repository contains the instructions to download and create a dataset of hdf5 format that can be used to predict landslides.
 The raw data consists of land cover/land use, bedrock lithology (includes rock-type, rock-age, and rock-family), slope, digital elevation model (DEM), and landslide polygons (labels) for Veneto, a region in Italy.
+We used INSPIRE terms to label different features that are used in this dataset.
 To learn more about INSPIRE, refer to https://inspire-geoportal.ec.europa.eu/.

 ## Step by Step Instructions (Recommended)